 Your happiness can actually radiate to other people.
 Your smile has the power to bring a smile to someone else’s face!
 How can you put this to practice?

 - Smile to a stranger.

 - Try to laugh when you’re around others.
 Laughter is one of the best remedies for sadness.

-- Do something nice for somebody else, a.k.a. a random act of kindness
+- Do something nice for somebody else, a.k.a. perform a random act of kindness.

-But wait.
-Why would you want to focus on the happiness of others while you're interested in having a positive mindset yourself right now?
+But why would you want to focus on the happiness of others while you’re interested in having a positive mindset yourself right now?

 It’s easy: Spreading positivity to others will make you feel more positive as well.
 Teach by doing, and you’ll learn something for yourself as well.

 3. Be grateful for the positivity you already have

 You’ve probably heard this one before, but I’m still going to include this as a method to achieve a positive mindset.
 Practicing gratitude can have a great effect on your mental health, as shown by numerous studies.
 I’ve covered the topic of being grateful and how it influences your happiness in this in-depth article.